matthewslouismarie/lmp/README.md

 ## Minimum settings

-> :warning: All paths must use forward slashes "/" (and not backslashes "\").

 You MUST configure it before using it.
 In order to do that, copy the ``default.lmp.json.example`` file and rename it to ``default.lmp.json``.
 Then modify it.
 You must provide at the very least the correct paths for the compilers.

     "compilers": {